-- In an indirect system a propylene glycol & water mixture is circulated through the solar collector panels, transferring solar energy into the heat exchanger and in turn heating the water in the geyser.
+- In an indirect system water is heated indirectly.
+A water and propylene glycol mixture form the basis of the liquid in an indirect system.
+The liquid is circulated through the solar collector panels transferring solar energy into the heat exchanger and in turn heating the water in the geyser.

-- Indirect systems are recommended for Oudtshoorn and Prince Albert areas in our region.
+- Indirect systems are recommended for inland area’s.

-- Thermosyphon solar water heating systems work on the natural principle that hot water rises and cool water sinks.
-As water is heated it expands and so, as gravity pulls down the relatively heavier cool water molecules, the warmer molecules rise up.
+- Thermosyphon water heating systems work on the natural principle that hot water rises and cool water sinks.
+As water is heated it expands, whilst gravity pulls down the relatively heavier cool water molecules.
+The warmer molecules rise up.

-- Thermosyphon solar water heating systems are normally installed on-roof, but can be installed in-roof where the pitch roof is more than a 34 degree angle and the in-roof structure allow for such an installation.
+- Thermosyphon solar water heating systems are normally installed on-roof, but can be installed in-roof where the pitch roof is more than a 34 degree angle.

 Split Pumped Systems

-- A split pumped solar system is where the geyser is installed below the solar collector panel and where a circulation pump and an intelligent system controller is required to circulate hot water from the panel to the geyser, and cold water from the geyser to the panel for further heating.
+- A split pumped solar system is where the geyser is installed below the solar collector panel and where a circulation pump and an intelligent system controller is required.
+Hot water is circulated from the panel to the geyser and cold water from the geyser to the panel for further heating.

-- The split pumped system is a little less efficient than the thermosyphon system due to the longer transfer distance between the collector and geyser where some of the heat is lost in-transit.
+- The split pumped system is a little less efficient than the thermosyphon system due to the longer transfer distance between the collector and geyser.
+Resulting in a lost of heat due to transit.

 - Split pumped solar systems are more expensive due to the additional cost of the circulation pump and the system controller required.